 Registry is the most essential smart contract in CNS.
 This is the contract that defines ownership rules, how domains are minted, provides ERC-721 token metadata, and stores a metadata-enriched list of all domains.

 Approved operator address

-Accounts that are allowed to mint second-level domains (like 'alice.crypto') are called whitelisted minters.
-Whitelisted minters are limited to only minting new domains.
-They can't control domain ownership (e.g. approve or transfer a domain to another owner) and they can't control domain records.
+alice.crypto) are called whitelisted minters.
+Whitelisted minters are only permitted to mint new domains.
+They can't control domain ownership (e.g. approve or transfer a domain to another owner) and they can't change domain records.
 Whitelisted minters are operated by Unstoppable Domains.